camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 # The Nature of a Cockpit Plugin

-A cockpit plugin is a maven jar project that is included in the cockpit webapplication as a library dependency.
-It provides a server-side and a client-side extension to cockpit.
+A Cockpit plugin is a maven jar project that is included in the Cockpit webapplication as a library dependency.
+It provides a server-side and a client-side extension to Cockpit.

-On the server-side, it can extend cockpit with custom SQL queries and JAX-RS resource classes.
+On the server-side, it can extend Cockpit with custom SQL queries and JAX-RS resource classes.
 Queries (defined via [MyBatis](http://www.mybatis.org/)) may be used to squeeze additional intel out of an engine database or to execute custom engine operations.
-JAX-RS resources on the other hand extend the cockpit API and expose data to the client-side part of the plugin.
+JAX-RS resources on the other hand extend the Cockpit API and expose data to the client-side part of the plugin.

-On the client-side a plugin may include JavaScript modules to extend the cockpit webapplication.
+On the client-side a plugin may include Javascript modules to extend the Cockpit webapplication.
 Via those modules a plugin provides custom views.

 ## File structure

-The basic skeleton of a cockpit plugin looks as follows:
+The basic skeleton of a Cockpit plugin looks as follows:

     cockpit-plugin/
     ├── src/